sparklingdataocean/gh-pages/_posts/2019-09-24-knowledgeGraphDataAnalysis.markdown

 <h3>Read and Clean the Data</h3>
 For data we use a Kaggle dataset
 <i><a href="https://www.kaggle.com/momanyc/museum-collection">
 'Museum of Modern Art Collection'</a></i> with information about titles and artists of  MoMA collection.
-From this dataset we've got some data about paintings of several artists.</p>
+From this dataset we've got some data about paintings of several artists.
 {% highlight scala %}
 import org.apache.spark.ml._
 import org.apache.spark.ml.feature._